matloff/R-Style-Guide/README.md

 Use of this technique can save you time in writing the online help pages for your package.
-By writing some comments in **roxygen** format, you simultaneously are writing the help pages.
+By writing some comments in **roxygen** format, you simultaneously are writing the help pages!
+Pretty cool.

-But in my view, program comments need to be much more detailed that what goes into help pages.
+But personally, I do not use **roxygen**.
+Program comments need to be much more detailed than what goes into help pages.
 I recommend not using **roxygen**.

 # Use of External Packages in General